Market Review: Open

 Overview

-On 25 July 2024, the Australian Energy Market Commission (AEMC) self-initiated a broad, forward-looking review (The pricing review) to address the important role that electricity pricing, products, and services will play in supporting the diverse needs of customers, including delivering the consumer energy resources (CER) necessary for the energy transition.
+On 25 July 2024, the Australian Energy Market Commission (AEMC) self-initiated a broad, forward-looking review (The Pricing Review) to address the important role that electricity pricing, products, and services will play in supporting the diverse needs of customers, including delivering the consumer energy resources (CER) that is being acquired, and will continue to be acquired, for the energy transition.

-The review will examine how markets and regulatory frameworks can provide the products and services that best match consumer preferences, now and into the future.
-This also forms an important component of the overall CER work plan.
+The review is examining how markets and regulatory frameworks can provide the products and services that best match consumer preferences, now and into the future.

 The review’s key areas of focus are: